qiskit-community/qiskit-hackathon-taiwan-20/README.md

-# Qiskit Univeristy Hackathon Taiwan 2020
+# Qiskit Hackathon Taiwan 2020

 ## Things to do before the hackathon